iulian-sandu/ai-metadata-store/README.md

 - Ensuring a centralized and scalable approach to configuration management
 - Maintaining consistency across multiple environments

-**Solution**: A Configuration Store Engine with AI capabilities, to provide a centralized, automated and intelligent solution for managing and interact with the configurations.
+**Solution**: A Configuration Store with AI capabilities, to provide a centralized, automated and intelligent solution for managing and interact with the configurations.

 ## Features and functionality